Genivia/RE-flex/README.md

     $ ./configure && make

+To build the examples also:

+    $ ./configure --enable-examples && make

 After this successfully completes, you can optionally run `make install` to install the `reflex` command and `libreflex` library: